firebrandmedia/gbradhopkins.com/_posts/2016-09-29-switching-to-jekyll-from-ee.md

 ## Static Site Generator?

+What is a static site generator?
+A static site generator takes a template directory containing raw text files in various formats, runs it through a converter and a renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.

+A static website doesn't require a database which can increase security and will typically load faster.
+Although, there are plenty of ways to slow down a static site.

 ## Caveat

 Back in 2015, [I gave a talk on creating websites with Jekyll.](http://epwebtech.com/events/2015/08/12/getting-started-with-jekyll.html) My first caveat was that you need to use the terminal / command line interface (CLI).
 I knew that would be a dealbreaker for some people but if you can overcome your fear of the terminal, using Jekyll can help make you more comfortable with a CLI.